Criteria for evaluating awards entries

 Academic Award

-1. Purpose: What was the purpose of the project?
-What was learned or accomplished by the students?
-Research and Resources: Please detail what and how research was completed to prepare for producing the final product?
-What resources were available to the students to prepare the paper or document?
+2. Research and resources.
+For a project or research, please detail what and how research was completed to prepare for producing the final product.
+What resources were available to the faculty to prepare the paper or document?

-2. Challenges: Please describe the challenges the student(s) face during the project.
+3. Challenges.
+Please describe the challenges during the project, program, or research.

 Scroll to Top